New Resource

 This dedicated Android app focuses entirely on slow motion creation.
 Adjust speed from 0.25x to 4x and apply visual filters like Polaroid, Bleach, and black-and-white to give your clips a distinctive look.

-How to Choose the Right Slow Motion Video Editor
+How to Choose the Right Slow Motion Editor

 7 Tips for Better Slow Motion Videos